celer-network/sgn/README.md

 ## Run Local Tests

-Please refer to the [local test instructions](./test/README.md) to test SGN on your machine.
+Please follow the [local test instructions](./test/README.md) to test SGN on your machine.

 ## Ropsten Testnet